Tetsu – New Menu, New Surprises

 Gindara Sukiyaki (codfish in steamboat)

 Besides trying out the new menu, jason, the manager, also brought us some familiar dishes.
-The codfish steamboat is an old favorite that warms you from within.
+The codfish steamboat is an old favourite that warms you from within.
 And it comes with the plump and juicy prawns that I love!

 As always, ken loves to work his creative juices and concoct some complimentary dishes for his customers.
 Most of the time these are not available on the menu.